 If you want to stay in Brooklyn, pets love Prospect Park.
 The neighborhood is lined with grand brownstones and trees along the way to the park.
 There is no limit to where you can walk your pooch.
 You can enjoy the beauty of the street-view walk or let your pet off the leash and to explore the park.
 It should be noted that Park Slope is home to the only Dog Beach.
 Need we say more?

 Lower Manhattan is home to great spaces for residents and their four-legged family members alike.
-Lower Manhattan has Battery Park City, which is located near Hudson River Park.
+Downtown has Chelsa the West Village and Battery Park City, are near Hudson River Park.
 The park offers superb views and space to walk your pets.
-Lower Manhattan also has plenty of sidewalks and walkways to keep your pet busy.
+Neighborhoods downtown also have plenty of sidewalks and walkways to keep your pet busy.
 Many Civic Center properties are advertised as pet-friendly areas as well.
 Lower Manhattan is close to the Kowsky Dog Plaza and Tribeca Dog Park.

 You can’t deny that properties close to Central Park are perfect for furry friends.
 The Upper West Side offers proximity to the park, scores of pet stores, and a dog run at Riverside Park.
 Residents and their pets especially enjoy the early morning off-leash play times.
 As for you, you can get to know other pet-friendly neighbors nearby.